MarkusLoew/Environdataimport/README.md

 # Environdataimport

-R package to imports files created by an Environdata weather station http://environdata.com.au/
+R package to import files created by an Environdata weather station http://environdata.com.au/

 See